Connect Microsoft 365 apps like Outlook and Teams

 Admins can configure built-in Microsoft connectors for services such as:

-4. Select the Microsoft auth configuration for each Microsoft connector you want to enable.
+- Select the Microsoft authentication configuration for each Microsoft connector you want to enable.

 If you need broader Microsoft 365 capability, use the M365 Tools MCP server.